Right, and I'm questioning why it's just a "recommendation" and not a "requirement" if failure to weld it on WILL cause it to break.

 I understand where you're coming from and really, my comment wasn't really directed toward you.
 I just get annoyed when companies go off telling people about how great their warranties are when really, I'd rather have confidence in knowing that they've just made a superior product that won't need to be warrantied.

-to the op.
+To the op.
 Get your replacement bracket, weld it on and be done with it.
 You won't brake it.